kathesch/JuliaTutorial.jl/docs/src/index.md

 ### Macros

-Macros can be thought of as a generalization of the idea of a function.
+Macros in Julia can be thought of as generalizations of functions.

 A function takes arguments which are various data types for instance `sin` takes in types of `Number` such as `Int64`, `Float64`, etc and gives you a value you would associate with `sin` from its mathematical definition.